conejoninja/badger2040/README.md

 ```
 When the device is connected to your computer, press both the `BOOTSEL` button
 on the board, and the `reset` button (both are located in the back of the badge)
-then release the `reset` button first while still holding the boot to reset the
+for 5 seconds, then release the `reset` button first while still holding the
-device and allow tinygo to flash the device.
+boot for another 5 seconds to reset the device and allow tinygo to flash the
+device.